 As startups grow at an exponential rate, the crunch for top talent is hitting its peak.
 Founders can leverage Employee Stock Ownership Plans (ESOPs) to lay the foundation of a committed workforce.
 Cashing out ESOPs at regular intervals benefits both the founder and employees – as ESOPs go from being just paper money to real wealth.

 Here are some ways in which ESOPs can be cashed out:

 Buyback is a technique in which companies purchase their ESOPs from existing shareholders (usually at a price higher than the Fair Market Value).
-In doing so, companies can increase the proportion of shares that the company controls, give returns to employees and restructure the ESOP pool if needed.
-The ESOP pool is thus replenished and can be used to hire more talent or incentivise out performers.
+In doing so, companies can increase the proportion of shares that the company controls, give returns to employees, and restructure the ESOP pool if needed.
+The ESOP pool is thus replenished and can be used to hire more talent or incentivize outperformers.

 For instance, Bangalore-based online freight aggregator BlackBuck issued the buyback of some ESOP shares from employees.
 35 employees sold back their stock options at a price much higher than the FMV, reportedly at 11x.
 The company’s senior HR representative mentioned in a public release that BlackBuck bought back the shares to restructure its ESOP pool.